Child Injury Lawyers in Raleigh, NC

 Protecting The Rights of Injured Children

 Young children are often curious about their surroundings.
-At the same time, their lack of awareness sometimes places them in risky situations that can lead to serious injuries.
+At the same time, their lack of awareness sometimes places them in risky situations that can lead to serious child injuries.
 Because of this, it is often up to adults who are responsible for the well-being of children to maintain safe and low-risk environments.

 Some people who are responsible for overseeing the well-being of children include parents, teachers, and daycare providers.
 However, they can also include owners of certain properties like playgrounds and toy manufacturers, who should design products suitable for young ages.

 With a lack of supervision, children have a higher chance of getting into accidents.
-If your child has been hurt due to the negligence of someone else, our team of experienced personal injury lawyers will help you seek compensation for your losses.
+If your child has been hurt due to the negligence of someone else, our team of experienced child injury lawyers will help you seek compensation for your losses.

 No one expects their child to be injured.
 It’s a nightmare for any parent to even think about.
 But the fact is, every year, thousands of children are injured in accidents that could have been prevented.
 And when those accidents happen, the child injury lawyers at O’Malley Tunstall, PC, are there to help.